-We aim at building long-term relationships with our suppliers, work together in development projects, and monitor their performance with the help of independent expert parties, such as auditors.
-We continue being committed to do even more than what is legally required to ensure the crude palm oil we source is and remains fully sustainable.
+We work closely with sustainability specialists to monitor our supply chains, and we regularly engage directly with our suppliers.
+We aim at building long-term relationships with our suppliers and continue being committed to do even more than what is legally required to ensure that the palm oil we source is and remains fully sustainable.

 Examples of our sustainability projects and cooperation